 This is good for both the environment and your bottom line.
 Power savings make it cheaper to maintain servers and data centers.
 You can then invest all that money in other ventures, like making your business even more environmentally friendly.

-To learn more about the tools and techniques that high-performing DevOps teams use to control costs and maximize efficiency, download the 2020 State of Software Delivery: Data-Backed Benchmarks for Engineering Teams.
+To learn more about the tools and techniques that elite DevOps teams use to control costs and maximize efficiency, download the The 2023 State of Software Delivery.